aishwaryamensinkai/DashBoardify/README.md

 - Dates (e.g., registration and last updated dates) are stored in ISO format.
 - Error handling for API requests assumes transient errors and prompts users to retry.

-## The hardcoded credentials for the login are as follows:

-Username: admin
-Password: password123

 ## Technologies Used

 ### Frontend